Huish Park is situated on the outskirts

 bit too soulless for my taste, though others swear by it.
 All above mentioned are wheelchair

-friendly and The Bell has a disabled toilet.
+friendly.
 If you're looking for something to eat but don't

 want to use a pub, Palmers Fish & Chip Restaurant/Takeaway can be found on the other

 side of Bunford Lane from the Airfield Tavern, just off the Crematorium roundabout; and

 the Preston Road Takeaway is situated on the near side of Preston Road.

 In terms of 'safe' pubs for away fans in Yeovil, they're pretty much all away fan friendly.
 There's the odd estate pub in the

 residential areas around town that might be a bit parochial, but certainly the ones in the town centre and around the ground